dss99911/kotlin-simple-architecture/api/README.md

 ```

 ## Retrofit Migration
-As this is similar with Retrofit.
+As Simple Api is similar with Retrofit
-this provide smooth migration
+it provides smooth migration

-There are two steps
+There are two steps to migrate

-1. Change HttpClient
+#### 1. Change HttpClient(Mandatory)
-2. Change Annotations

 Before migration, you won't be sure if the Simple Api will work properly with your project.
 There are lots of api interface of retrofit in your project. and it's not easy to migrate all the api interface.
-So, Simple Api support Retrofit annotation as well.
+So, Simple Api support Retrofit annotation.
 It means that you don't need to change Retrofit Annotations to Simple Api.
 instead, Just change HttpClient.

-If the responseType and returnType is different, check [Request Response Adapter](#)
+If the responseType and returnType is different, check [Request Response Adapter](https://github.com/dss99911/kotlin-simple-architecture/tree/master/api#request-response-adapter)

+#### 2. Change Annotations(Optional)
+This is not mandatory. but Retrofit is only for JVM.
+Retrofit Annotation can't be used for other environment.
+on that time, you may migrate to Simple Api annotations.

-### Limitation
+#### Limitation
-- it doesn't support Retrofit Response or Call type like the below.
+- it doesn't support Retrofit [Response](https://square.github.io/retrofit/2.x/retrofit/retrofit2/Response.html) or [Call](https://square.github.io/retrofit/2.x/retrofit/retrofit2/Call.html) type like the below.

 ```kotlin
 interface RetrofitApi {